Billings Regional Landfill

 Fees and Policies

-The Resolution Establishing Solid Waste Residential and Commercial Collection and Disposal Fees and Landfill Use Fees was adopted by the Billings City Council on June 10, 2019.
-These fees become effective July 1, 2019 and are available to view in their entirety in Resolution 23-11133.
+The Resolution Establishing Solid Waste Residential and Commercial Collection and Disposal Fees and Landfill Use Fees was adopted by the Billings City Council on June 26, 2023.
+These fees become effective July 1, 2023 and are available to view in their entirety in Resolution 23-11133.
 Third Party Landfill Haulers, please submit the completed agreement for account file.

 Vehicles arriving at the Billings Regional Landfill are required to have their loads secured.
 Vehicles that do not meet the secured load criteria as defined in the Unsecured Load Policy (PDF) will be assessed the Unsecured Load Fee per the Landfill use fees adopted on June 10, 2019.

 Schedule III - Landfill Fees

 |Origin of Waste||MSW*||0-3.0 CY or 0-1500LBS**|

 |Other Towns / Counties||$39.00||$13.50|